 The prosthetic group is firmly bound to the protein component by chemical bonds and is not removed by hydrolysis.
 If the prosthetic group is removed the protein part of the enzyme becomes inactive.
-Proteinous part of enzyme is called apoenzyme.
-Apoenzyme with prosthetic group together forms, holoenzyme.

 There are enzymes which require certain organic compounds and inorganic ions for their activity.
 The organic compounds that are tightly attached to the protein part are called coenzymes whereas the inorganic ions which are loosely attached to the protein part are called co-factors.
 Some of the organic co-enzymes are nicotinamide-adenine-dinucleotide (NAD) and flavin mononucleotide (FMN).
 Inorganic ions of metals which act as co-factors include magnesium, copper, zinc, iron, manganese etc. Iron (Fe++) is a co-factor of enzyme catalase, manganese is a co-factor of peptidases.
 Often metal co-factors are referred to as enzyme activators.